Rutgers-Data-Science-Bootcamp/NYC_Bike_Accident_Analysis/README.md

 - ![Screen Shot 2022-10-30 at 10 51 28 PM](https://user-images.githubusercontent.com/65901034/198921048-d2073226-5af3-4153-b759-cf5a6e0a468a.png)

--Feature importance from the Balanced Random Forest Classifier with 100 iteration:
+- Feature importance from the Balanced Random Forest Classifier with 100 iteration:
 - ![featureimportance](https://user-images.githubusercontent.com/65901034/198863195-890e4c46-894a-4a12-b161-e7e5e7501a64.png)

 ### Dashboard